drsimonturega/Exploratory-Data-Analysis---Customer-Loans-in-Finance/README.md

 #### Possible loss
 There are customers who are currently behind with their loan payments.
-This subset of customers represent a risk to company revenue.I calculate the percentage do users in this bracket currently represent, the total amount of customers in this bracket and how much loss the company would incur if their status was changed to **Charged Off**.
+This subset, 1.75% of customers represent a risk to company revenue.I calculate the percentage of users in this bracket currently represent, the total amount of customers in this bracket and how much loss the company would incur if their status was changed to **Charged Off**.
+There are 924 customers currently behind with their loan payments, a total of 42078.72544612XMR could be lost if these loans were charged off.
 I calculate the projected loss of these loans if the customer were to finish the full loan term.
-Considering if customers that are late on payments converted to **Charged Off**, caculate the percentage of total expected revenue do these customers and the customers who have already defaulted on their loan.
+A total of 42078.72544612XMR could be lost if these loans were charged off, preveuosly a total of 91342.49648743XMR was lost on charged off loans.
+Total expected revenue is 4826049.772202907XMR.
+If late paying customers were charged off the loss would be 0.42% of total expected revenue, preveuosly **Charged Off** customers lost 1.89% of total expected revenue

 #### Indicators of loss